 To access restatements visit:

-Primary authority is authority that issues directly from a law-making body.
+Primary authority is "authority that issues directly from a law-making body."
+Authority, Black's Law Dictionary (11th ed.
+2019).
 Sources of primary authority include:

 Access to primary legal sources is available through:

-Statutes (also called legislation) are laws enacted by legislative bodies, such as Congress and state legislatures.
+Statutes (also called legislation) are "laws enacted by legislative bodies", such as Congress and state legislatures.
+Statute, Black's Law Dictionary (11th ed.
+2019).

 We typically start primary law research here.
-If there is a controlling statute, cases we look for later will be interpreting that law.
-Also, you can find cases related to the statutory section that interests you quickly and easily, if you use an annotated statute.
+If there is a controlling statute, cases you look for later will interpret that law.
+There are two types of statutes, annotated and unannotated.

 Annotated codes are a great place to start your research.
-They combine statutory language with citations to related materials like cases, regulations, secondary sources, and cross references to other statutes.
+They combine statutory language with citations to cases, regulations, secondary sources, and other relevant statutes.
+This can quickly connect you to the most relevant cases related to a particular law.
 Unannotated Codes provide only the text of the statute without editorial additions.
 Unannotated codes, however, are more often considered official and used for citation purposes.

 For a deep dive on federal and state statutes, visit: